peterc/potc-jruby/README.md

 Porting is still in progress but the first few minutes of the game are playable, to a point.
 Doors don't seem to animate properly but you can go through them once opened, nonetheless.

+Controls are W, A, S, D and space.
+Or arrow keys.
+To get started, turn around and punch the "broken" wall.
+Best place to head is along the corridor, to the left, and down into the dungeon.
+You'll find boulders to punch, magic gloves, and bats to kill down there.

 ## Running

 To run this code, get JRuby installed (rvm install jruby?) and then just run (from the root folder):